Tom Yum Goong – Hot and Sour Shrimp Soup

 - one big handful of kaffir lime leaves

-- another big handful of lemongrass, discard the outer layers and cut to 2′ pieces
+- another big handful of lemongrass, discard the outer layers, and cut into 2′ pieces

 - 1 cup sliced mushroom, you can use either cremini or shitake or both